 The impact of the railroad in the development of rural America cannot be overstated.
-Nearly all towns in Daviess County were built around railroad depots.
+Nearly all towns in Daviess County, MO, were built around railroad depots.
 Transportation for developing commerce depended on trains, both to ship farm products and livestock out as well as to bring manufactured goods and products here.
 Trains impacted the very fabric of every community, bringing national figures like William Jennings Bryan here or delivering disadvantaged children from the cities seeking opportunities in rural Midwest small towns via the “Orphan Trains.”
-And in 2017, railroads still impact decisions here as Daviess County seek ways to replace bridges on low-traffic roads using railroad flat cars.
+The last Rock Island train pulled out of Daviess County in 1973.
+But even as late as 2017, railroads were still impacting decisions here as Daviess County sought ways to replace bridges on low-traffic roads using railroad flat cars.

 The influence of railroads here began soon after the Civil War.
 By 1869 a narrow-gauge railroad called the Chicago Southwestern was rolling through Daviess County.
 Then in 1898 the Rock Island took over, making Altamont the site of the largest coal shoot between Kansas City and Chicago.
 For many years Altamont was the railroad’s headquarters for bridge gangs, line crews, coal chute workmen, water works, section crews, round house operators, car repairmen and depot agents — working around the clock.
 The Rock Island built 13 houses for railroad workers, eight of which still stand in Altamont today.
 Meanwhile, the Omaha & Chillicothe Railroad was in operation in 1871, putting “Pattonsburgh” on the map in northwest Daviess County.